ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/persistence_cache.md

 !!! note "One cache pool for each repository"

-    If your installation has several repositories *(databases)*, make sure every group of sites using different Repositories also uses a different cache pool.
+    If your installation has several repositories *(databases)*, make sure every group of sites that uses different repositories also uses a different cache pool.

 ### In-Memory cache configuration